 The Directors may ask for any explanations or production of additional information and, more generally, submit to the Chairman any request for information or access to information which might appear to be appropriate to him.
-As per the Constitution of the Company, a quorum of five (5) Directors is currently required to constitute a Board meeting.

 All Directors have a duty to declare conflicts of interest before proceeding with any transaction.
 As such, a Director who has declared his interest shall not vote on any matter relating to a transaction or proposed transaction in which he is interested but shall be counted in the quorum for the said decision.
 The Company Secretary takes note of any conflict of interest declared by a Director and same is recorded in the minutes of the meeting.